ra024940/Pair_trading_Cointegration/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-** IMPORTANT    ** This project contains intellectual proprerty, thus, not all details are disclosed in this article.
+** IMPORTANT    ** This project contains intellectual proprerty, thus, not all details are disclosed in this article. <br />
 ** IMPORTANT II ** This Article does not have the pretension to be an academic publication, although it has some similarities in it's structure

 <!-- Statistical -->